Monotreme Animals What is a Monotreme Mammal?

 A monotreme is a primitive type of mammal that lays eggs like a bird or reptile but feeds its babies milk like a mammal.
 Monotreme means "one hole".
 This is because these animals have only opening for their anus, urinary and reproductive tracts.
 This is similar to birds and reptiles.
+Monotremes are the only egg laying mammals in the world.
+The platypus and echidna are monotremes.

 Monotremes are warm blooded but have a slightly lower metabolic and heart rate than other mammals.
 This means they need less energy than equivalent sized mammals.
 Monotremes have fur but no teeth.
-There are only two types of monotremes in the world, both are found in Australia.
-These are the Echidna and the Platypus.
-Monotremes lays tiny leathery eggs.
-The babies lick milk from the fur on their mother's abdomen.

 Monotreme (mo-no-tree-m) pronunciation.